Comiclyy/duo/readme.md

 # Duo Terminal

-Duo is a terminal application written in Python for Bash terminals.
+Duo is a terminal application written in bash and python for terminals.
 It is a lightweight and easy-to-use terminal that is designed to make your work more efficient.

 ## Installation